operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 Using the above CSS and JS for content fonts, we can show the fallback text while the font request is in flight.
 If you want to use it for icon fonts, you can easily modify the approach to hide the fallback text avoiding the timeout FOUT as well.

-If a user hits the stop button while the text is loading, it may not stop the `@font-face` from loading and triggering the font event, but at least a fallback font will always be shown in all supported browsers.
+If a user hits the stop button while the text is loading, it may not stop the `@font-face` from loading and triggering the font event, but at least a fallback font is always shown in all supported browsers.

-## A Cross Browser Solution
+## A Cross-Browser Solution

 The above solution works great for Chrome and Opera that support the native API, but what about other browsers?
 Of course, if you’re already using [TypeKit’s webfontloader](https://github.com/typekit/webfontloader) on your page, you could reuse that—but as of the time this article was written it does not reuse the native API where supported (and is somewhat large to use solely for this purpose—currently 7.1 KB after minification and gzip).